-- the Code of Corporate Governance, introduced in March 2002, and incorporated in the listing regulations of Pakistan's stock exchanges.
+- the regulation of the securities market.
+The Securities Act 2015 came into force which incorporates global standards of securities regulation and investor protection; - measures to combine Pakistan's various stock exchanges.
+Following a consultation led by SECP in August 2015, KSE, LSE and ISE signed a memorandum of understanding for their integration into one single trading platform under the proposed name of "Pakistan Stock Exchange".
+Further, efforts are being made for divestment of 60 per cent shares of the stock exchanges to strategic investors, general public and local financial institutions; - the introduction of a small and medium enterprises board (SME) at KSE and ISE to facilitate the listing of companies with small capital requirements while ensuring appropriate safeguards for investors; - the launch of a fully automated web based announcement interface, allowing listed companies to share their sensitive and material information with investors; - introducing the Code of Corporate Governance (March 2002).
+The Code of Corporate Governance is incorporated in the listing regulations of Pakistan's stock exchanges.
 It is based on internationally recognised principles and emphasises openness and transparency in the reporting of corporate affairs.
 The code was revised in 2012 to raise standards of governance and improve compliance by listed companies; - the establishment of the Pakistan Institute of Corporate Governance in 2005 to strengthen corporate governance standards; - the successful corporatisation and demutualisation of the stock exchanges.
-The demutualisation addressed the conflicts that existed previously by segregating the ownership and trading rights and enhanced governance and transparency through segregation of commercial and regulatory functions of the stock exchanges; - the introduction of a Bonds Automated Trading System in line with international standards to provide transparent and efficient price discovery through an automated trading platform for debt market securities at the stock exchanges; - launch of trading of government debt instruments at the stock exchanges in coordination with the Federal Government and the SBP.
-The trading of Treasury-bills at the Karachi Stock Exchange commenced on 18 February 2014. - the introduction of an Automation of Securities Settlement Project at the Central Depository Company of Pakistan, under which book-entry securities are automatically transferred from the respective seller's account to the buyer's account, instead of being routed through the broker's main account; - the introduction of the Direct Settlement Service (DSS) mechanism in the Central Depository System to prevent unauthorized use of clients' securities.
-DSS will also bring increased efficiency and transparency to the clearing and settlement process by eliminating the need for the investor to open a sub-account with a broker; - the development of regulations for the issue of commercial paper by companies with a high credit rating and for the issue of Sukuk; - a code of conduct for credit rating agencies in January 2014; and - on the Islamic capital market side, SECP has created the Shariah Advisory Board (SAB) and is currently working on formulation of regulations for issue of Sukuk.
-In January 2014, the SECP approved the first domestic listed Sukuk issuance by K-Electric Limited (formerly the Karachi Electric Supply Company) amounting to Rupees 6 billion.
+The demutualisation addressed the conflicts that existed previously by segregating the ownership and trading rights and enhanced governance and transparency through segregation of commercial and regulatory functions of the stock exchanges; - the introduction of a Bonds Automated Trading System in line with international standards to provide transparent and efficient price discovery through an automated trading platform for debt market securities at the stock exchanges; - the launch of trading of government debt instruments at the stock exchanges in coordination with the Federal Government and the SBP.
+The trading of Treasury-bills at the Karachi Stock Exchange commenced on 18 February 2014; - the introduction of an Automation of Securities Settlement Project at the Central Depository Company of Pakistan, under which book-entry securities are automatically transferred from the respective seller's account to the buyer's account, instead of being routed through the broker's main account; - the development of regulations for the issue of commercial paper by companies with a high credit rating and for the issue of Sukuk; - the introduction of a code of conduct for credit rating agencies in January 2014; - the continued development of the Islamic capital market (ICM), though the Islamic Finance Department (IFD) which is currently working on Shari'ah compliance regulations for the ICM.
+IFD is also in the process of standardising Islamic financial product documentation and introducing Shari'ah and Islamic Accounting Standards issued by the AAOIFI (Accounting and Auditing Organisation for Islamic Financial Institutions).
+Domestic listed Sukuk continues with a Rupees 22 billion issuance by K Electric Limited (formerly the Karachi Electric Supply Company) in May 2015, following a Rupees 10 billion issuance by the same company in 2013-14;